+By now, you’re probably familiar with what neuropathy is and the symptoms of it, but what causes Neuropathy?
 The most well known causes of neuropathy are a complication of diabetes and a side effect of some types of chemotherapy.
 However many people have neuropathy for a variety of other reasons.
 These other reasons are often overlooked until they are quite severe because you just may not be looking for symptoms of neuropathy.
-Read more about what is neuropathy and symptoms of neuropathy here.
 It is important to consider neuropathy as a potential complications of other conditions and also understand ways to solve neuropathy pain.

 A study in 2013 from a neuropathy study found that those who were overweight and had high triglycerides significantly increased the risk of neuropathy aside from blood sugar levels.
 Being overweight puts strain on all the body systems and the nerve networks are no different.